Piano & Band Leader

-When Kate is not performing she can be found with her head buried in a spreadsheet as she’s currently studying for her accounting qualifications.
+Kate is a qualified accountant and when not performing she can be found with her head buried in a spreadsheet (often making sure our books are balanced!).
 Kate can also usually be relied upon to provide the band with baked goods and snacks and is definitely the band ‘feeder’.

 Tenor saxophone, clarinet